jwergieluk/wergieluk-com/content/posts/garch-estimation.md

 where $$\theta = (\phi_i, \gamma_i, \lambda_i)$$, and $$\eta_Z$$ is the density of $$Z$$.

-TODO: Derivation of the conditional likelihood decomposition.
+TODO: Derivation of the conditional likelihood product decomposition.